 The weather is starting to get nice here in Colorado, and a lot of people are probably thinking about getting on their bikes to commute to work (or at least to the farmer’s market).
 Whether you’re just getting into cyclocommuting or you’re a seasoned veteran, you’re going to want the best tool for the job.
-We picked the best commuter bikes of the past couple years:
+Wondering what the best commuter bikes are?
+We picked the best commuter bikes of the past couple years, see our list below

 These five commuter bikes are some of the best out there, and you should be able to find one that fits your budget, no matter what price you’re looking for.
 They’re quite a bit different from the bikes we chose last year—check those out at the end of the article, too.

 GT Grade FB Elite

 Most commuting bikes are pretty single-minded: they’re good for carrying your gear to work and back home, and that’s about it.
 They tend to be pretty relaxed in their geometry, they’re not concerned with being lightweight, and they have lots of options for racks and fenders.
 Not everyone wants their commuter to follow this pattern, though, and for those, there’s the Grade FB Elite.

 More of a flat-handle road bike than a strict commuter, this bike from GT will let you get to work quickly with a light load, and will be equally at home on bike paths and roads, and just as good for family rides as fitness training.
 Looking for a way to store your gear on the road?
 Toss on a seat collar with rack eyelets or you can rock a messenger bag or backpack to transport all your goodies.

 Currently on sale for $439.99 puts this solidly below most road bikes, but you won’t be sacrificing much performance.

 Diamondback Insight 2 Disc Bike